starry97/CSE402-project/README.md

 npm run dev
 ```
 This should open a webpage on localhost:8080.
-You can upload a file in `./demo/input` and see the visulization.
+You can upload a file in `./demo/input` and see the visualization.

 ### Motivating Example